mrayyan2001/git-tutoiral/_Git & GitHub Full Course.md

 The `git push` command to send changes from the local repository to the remote repository.
 It updates the remote repository with the latest changes.

-`git push -u origin main` -> push changes to the remote repository (`-u` sets the upstream branch to track the remote branch)
+`git push -u origin main` -> push changes to the remote repository (`-u` sets the upstream branch to track the remote branch it's stands for `--set-upstream`)

+you can use `-f` to force push the changes to the remote repository.
+It's not recommended to use it because it can overwrite changes in the remote repository.

 Before pushing changes to the remote repository, make sure to pull the latest changes from the remote repository to avoid conflicts.